 Simon is a Millennial social impact strategist and the founder of EWS Strategies, a consulting group that works with businesses and NGOs to engage young adults ages 18-30.
 She was named a World Economic Forum Young Global Shaper and was included on both Politico’s Top 50 to Watch list and the NAACP’s 40 Under 40.

 Simon regularly presents at conferences and has appeared on MTV, BET, CNN, PBS and HBO’s Real Time with Bill Maher.
 Her work has been featured in the Washington Post, Huffington Post and ESSENCE Magazine.

 Millennial Social Impact Strategist, Founder/CEO of EWS Strategies

 Areas of Expertise: Millennial Trends, Civic Engagement, Social Entrepreneurship, Changing Demographics, Communications/Messaging Analysis

-Malik Washington is the executive director and CEO of The William Kellibrew Foundation, a community-driven advocacy organization “dedicated to breaking the cycles of violence and poverty.”
-He is also the training & outreach specialist with the DC Coalition Against Domestic Violence, an organization that serves as a “resource for the thousands of adults and children experiencing domestic violence in the District each year.”
+Malik Washington is the director of Penn Violence Prevention at University of Pennsylvania.
+Previously, he served as the executive director and CEO of The William Kellibrew Foundation, a community-driven advocacy organization “dedicated to breaking the cycles of violence and poverty.”
+He also worked as the training & outreach specialist with the DC Coalition Against Domestic Violence, an organization that serves as a “resource for the thousands of adults and children experiencing domestic violence in the District each year.”

 Areas of Expertise: Youth, Poverty, and Violence (especially Young Men), Mentorship, Community Outreach, Writing & Blogging, Media, African Americans